 Make sure that you have selected the correct size needle appropriate for the thickness of the material you are sewing.
 Also allow the feed dog to move the fabric rather than forcing the fabric with the hand, which usually results in bend needle

-Apply adequate pressure on the pressure foot.
+Apply adequate pressure on the presser foot.

 Ensure that you are sewing at an even speed and not pulling the fabric

-Why is my thread bunching up?
+Why is my thread bunching (Bird nesting) up on the fabric?

 This may be due to a number of reasons.
 Inspect your machine for each of the solution given below